Lastingham: History

 It is not known what became of the original Anglo-Saxon structure.
 Destruction by the Danes is nowhere attested, and seems to be entirely the product of modern conjecture.
-An attempt was made to rebuild the monastery in 1078, when St. Stephen, prior of Whitby, and a band of monks moved from Whitby due to a disagreement with William de Percy, who was abbot of Whitby at the time.
+An attempt was made to rebuild the monastery in 1078, when Stephen, prior of Whitby, and a band of monks moved from Whitby due to a disagreement with William de Percy.
 They received support from King William I and Berenger de Todeni in the form of one carucate of land in Lastingham, six carucates at Spaunton, and other lands in Kirkby.
 They remained on the site only eight years due to persistent harassment by bandits.
 In 1086 they moved to York, and founded St Mary's Abbey there, to which they annexed the lands of the monastery at Lastingham.

 The place where the monastery was located is now the Church of St Mary, which attracts many visitors due to its rare Norman architecture and crypt with an apsidal chancel.

-The present church also houses a War Memorial commemorating soldiers from Lastingham and Spaunton who served in the First World War.
+The present church also houses a war memorial commemorating soldiers from Lastingham and Spaunton who served in the First World War.